-Over the course of 10 years since Lil Rae Cakes started, Jenny Rae has had many odd jobs from being a nanny to a Santa Elf.
-She also dived more into other creative outlets by selling jewelry, themed berets, headpieces, paintings, and much more.
+Over the course of 12 years since Lil Rae Cakes started, Jenny Rae has had many odd jobs from being a nanny to a Santa Elf.
+She also dived more into other creative outlets by selling jewelry, themed berets, headpieces, paintings and much more.

 Disney-owned YouTube network, Maker Studios, signed Jenny Rae's channel in 2015.
 She was also contracted to make videos on Stan Lee's "World of Heroes" YouTube Channel.
 Later, Jenny Rae hosted "Disney Style Live", a weekly live social media show for the Disney subdivision, Disney Style, that included unboxings, interviews and DIYs.

 In 2018, she rejoined The Walt Disney Company as a morning DJ on Radio Disney.
 She interviewed celebrities from Danny Elfman to Kobe Bryant.
-In 2019, "Oh My Disney on Radio Disney" was born and Jenny Rae shared fun Disney facts, anniversaries, and birthdays.
-Digital content was also created with DIYs, food tutorials, and National Days.
+In 2019, "Oh My Disney on Radio Disney" was born and Jenny Rae shared fun Disney facts, anniversaries and birthdays.
+Digital content was also created with DIYs, food tutorials and National Days.
 Other content included fun games and trivia with the cast of High School Musical: The Musical: The Series and practically the entire live action red carpet including Angelina Jolie and Dwayne Johnson at D23 Expo.
-Jenny Rae left Radio Disney in 2020.
+Jenny Rae left Radio Disney in 2020 towards the beginning of Covid-19.
+The station officially closed a year later.

 At 5 years old, Jenny Rae wanted to be a fashion designer.
 While she mainly sews for herself, Gibson Ghoul was created to sell shirts and has been reimagined multiple times.
 It just keeps coming back from the dead.
 Gibson Ghoul was a part of Stan Lee's Comic-Con and other events where you could purchase thrift pieces that were personally picked out and screen printed by Jenny Rae.
-Gibson Ghoul has made another comeback in 2021 and will have more available soon.
+Gibson Ghoul has made another comeback and will have more available soon... including homemade Madagascar Vanilla.